-If "EN FLAGS" has been executed and P25 is set to a one:; IBF is inverted and gated onto MIRQ.
-The MIRQ signal can be connected to system interrupt to signify that the FDC37B80x CPU has read the DBB register.
+If "EN FLAGS" has been executed and P25 is set to a "1", IBF is inverted and gated onto MIRQ.
+The MIRQ signal can be connected to system interrupt to signify that the FDC37C93xFR's CPU has read the DBB register.

-If "EN FLAGS" has not been executed, MIRQ is controlled by P25, Writing a zero to P25 forces MIRQ low, a high forces MIRQ high.
-(MIRQ is normally selected as IRQ12 for mouse support).
+If "EN FLAGS" has not been executed, MIRQ is controlled by P25.
+Writing a "0" to P25 forces MIRQ low; a high forces MIRQ high.
+(MIRQ is normally selected as IRQ12 for mouse support.)